×

 • Some grammar concepts are glossed over with brief explanations.

-Best Books to Learn Japanese Vocabulary
+Best Japanese Vocabulary Books

 A vocabulary book is not the same as a dictionary.
 Understanding when and how to write, spell and speak Japanese vocabulary is a complex thing, so vocabulary books exist to hold your hand a bit more than a dictionary would while learning.